Verifying Pufferfish Privacy in Hidden Markov Models: Geometric Mechanism as Hidden Markov Model

 When an attacker has prior knowledge about data sets, we have seen why differential privacy may underestimate information leak.
 Prior knowledge however does not necessarily lead to privacy leak.
 In the following example, we demonstrate that certain prior knowledge is indeed not harmful to privacy under the Pufferfish framework using our formal model.}

 \begin{example} Consider a non-contagious disease.
 An attacker may know that contracting the disease is an independent event with probability $p$.
 Even though the attacker does not know how many individuals have the disease exactly, he infers that the number of individuals contracting the disease is $0$, $1$, and $2$ with probabilities $(1-p)^2$, $2p(1-p)$, and $p^2$ respectively.
 The prior knowledge corresponds to the initial information state $\pi = ((1-p)^2, 2p(1-p), p^2)$ in Fig.~\ref{figure:geometric-mechanism-hmm2}.

-We analyze the truncated $\frac{1}{2}$-geometric mechanism with the prior knowledge as follows.
 Assume John has contracted the disease.
 We would like to compare probabilities of observations $\tilde{0}$, $\tilde{1}$, and $\tilde{2}$ given the prior knowledge and the presence or absence of John's record.